Trump commits to plan for middle-income tax cut after Election Day, blasts Central American countries over caravan

 Trump added: "What happened on the border is caused by the Democrats.
 Because they won't let anyone change immigration laws that are horrible."

+In a tweet earlier in the day, Trump also criticized Mexico for failing to stop the caravan, and warned that there were "criminals and unknown Middle Easterners mixed in" to the group.

-The president also quickly touched on news that Nellie Ohr, the wife of Justice Department official Bruce Ohr, claimed spousal privilege on Friday in order to avoid certain questions from House Republicans about a controversial, unverified anti-Trump dossier that was cited by the FBI as a basis to surveil Trump's campaign team.
+In his remarks Monday outside the White House, the president also quickly touched on news that Nellie Ohr, the wife of Justice Department official Bruce Ohr, claimed spousal privilege on Friday in order to avoid certain questions from House Republicans about a controversial, unverified anti-Trump dossier that was cited by the FBI as a basis to surveil Trump's campaign team.

 MANKIND FACING 'FULL CHAOS' BECAUSE OF TRUMP PULLOUT FROM NUCLEAR DEAL, RUSSIA SAYS